East Lake High School

-A busy school cafeteria was trying to serve thousands of students in a short period of time with broken, inefficient and inadequate equipment.
+A busy school cafeteria was trying to serve thousands of students in a short period of time with broken, inefficient and inadequate serving line equipment.

 That’s when LTI stepped in and, over the course of one weekend, transformed the space with new serving lines, improved technology and enhanced décor — all creating a more functional, more appealing and more profitable space.

 East Lake High School in Tarpon Springs, FL, is home to about 2,000 students.
 Its cafeteria also serves an additional 900 students from a neighboring middle school.

 A 45-minute lunch period for each school meant the serving lines needed to function efficiently in order to get students through the line with time left to eat.
 Unfortunately, at the time LTI began work on the project, about half of the serving equipment was inefficient or not working.

 The servery had adequate space to expand and improve its operations without altering the physical space, so LTI recommended additional serving lines as well as some equipment to expand serving vertically onto temperature-controlled shelves.